Politics of the United Arab Emirates: Executive branch

 Under federal authority, responsibilities include foreign affairs, security and defense, nationality and immigration issues, education, public health, currency, postal, telephone and other communications services, air traffic control, licensing of aircraft, labour relations, banking, delimitation of territorial waters and extradition of criminals.
-Issues excluded from Articles 120 and 121 of the Constitution are to be under the jurisdiction of respective Emirates and are reaffirmed by Article 116 which states that: ‘the Emirates shall exercise all powers not assigned to the federation by this Constitution’.
-This is further reiterated by Article 122, which stated that ‘the Emirates shall have jurisdiction in all matters not assigned to the exclusive jurisdiction of the federation, in accordance with the provision of the preceding two Articles’.
+Issues excluded from Articles 120 and 121 of the Constitution are to be under the jurisdiction of respective emirates and are reaffirmed by Article 116 which states that: ‘the emirates shall exercise all powers not assigned to the federation by this Constitution’.
+This is further reiterated by Article 122, which stated that ‘the emirates shall have jurisdiction in all matters not assigned to the exclusive jurisdiction of the federation, in accordance with the provision of the preceding two articles’.

 Federal Supreme Council

 The Federal Supreme Council consists of the individual rulers of the seven emirates.
-The President and Vice-President are elected by the Supreme Council every five years.
-Although unofficial, the Presidency is de facto hereditary to the Al Nahyan clan of Abu Dhabi and the Vice-Presidency (and de facto the Prime Minister post) is hereditary to the Al Maktoum clan of Dubai.
+The president and vice-president are elected by the Supreme Council every five years.
+Although unofficial, the presidency is de facto hereditary to the Al Nahyan clan of Abu Dhabi and the prime minister post de facto is hereditary to the Al Maktoum clan of Dubai.

 Article 47 of the UAE constitution defines the powers of the council's authority in formulation of general policy; legislation on all matters of state; ratification of federal laws and decrees, including those relating to budget and fiscal matters; ratification of international treaties and agreements; and appointment of the prime minister and Supreme Court judges.
 Decisions are made by majority vote unless relating to substantive issues which require a two-thirds majority vote (five out of seven rulers), which must include Abu Dhabi and Dubai.
 The Supreme Council also elects the Council of Ministers, while an appointed 40-member Federal National Council, drawn from all the emirates, reviews proposed laws.

-Council of Ministers/Cabinet
+Council of Ministers (Cabinet)

 The Cabinet of United Arab Emirates (also called the Council of Ministers, مجلس الوزراء) is a collegial body presided over by the prime minister.
 It consists of 22 members and is also headed by a prime minister (chosen by the president with consultation).
 The federal cabinet is the executive authority for the federation.
 Under the supreme control of the president and supreme council, it manages all internal and foreign affairs of the federation under its constitutional and federal laws.
-The cabinet consists of cabinet's chairman (Prime Minister of UAE) and two deputies and ministers.
+The cabinet consists of cabinet's chairman (prime minister of UAE) and two deputies and ministers.
 The general secretariat shall be handled by the secretary general of the cabinet.